kitisakphengthar13-stack/person-zone-tracking/README.md

 - Tracking quality depends on the YOLO model, camera angle, frame rate, object occlusion, and tracker configuration.
 - The sample zone file is only a placeholder.
 Draw zones for your actual camera or video scene.
-- Helmet detection requires a model trained with a `helmet` class.
+- Additional target classes require a YOLO model trained with those classes.
 - Very crowded scenes may require adjusted confidence, IoU, image size, or tracker settings.
 - Detections without persistent tracking IDs cannot be used for dwell-time accumulation.
 - Exported models may require different inference code, preprocessing, post-processing, or runtime dependencies depending on the selected format.